-FMR will ensure that data delivered are totally anonymized and that the process abides to the laws and rules applying to data protection as laid out by the General Data Protection Regulation (GDPR) as of May 25th 2018.
+FMR will ensure that data delivered are anonymized and that the process abides by the laws and rules applying to data protection as laid out by the General Data Protection Regulation (GDPR) as of May 25th, 2018.

 Data Protection Principles

-The GDPR imposes significant requirements for organisational compliance measures and safeguards such as enshrining privacy by design and default; use of data protection impact assessments (DPIA’s); keeping comprehensive data processing records and mandatory reporting of data breaches.
-Most importantly is accountability, requiring that data controllers are responsible for, and are able to demonstrate compliance with, the following six general privacy principles:
+The GDPR imposes significant requirements for organizational compliance measures and safeguards such as enshrining privacy by design and default, use of data protection impact assessments (DPIA’s), keeping comprehensive data processing records, and mandatory reporting of data breaches.
+Most important is accountability, requiring that data controllers are responsible for, and can demonstrate compliance with the following six general privacy principles:

-- Lawfulness, fairness and transparency – Personal data is processed lawfully, fairly and in a transparent manner.
-Purpose limitation – Personal data is obtained for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
-Further processing is allowed for archiving, scientific, statistical and historical research purposes.
+- Lawfulness, fairness, and transparency – Personal data is processed lawfully, fairly, and transparently.
+Purpose limitation – Personal data is obtained for specified, explicit, and legitimate purposes and not further processed in a manner incompatible with those purposes.
+Further processing is allowed for archiving, scientific, statistical, and historical research purposes.

-- Data minimisation – Personal data processed is adequate, relevant and limited to what is necessary.
+- Data minimization – Personal data processed is adequate, relevant, and limited to what is necessary.

 - Accuracy – Personal data is accurate and, where necessary, kept up to date.